Marek Królikowski – an independent real estate agent in Poland who’s also a professional architecture and interior photographer.

 My main goal, as a humble artist, is to create timeless pieces of photography.

-❝ I’d like to briefly reveal the genuine roots of architectural photography which every real estate photographer should know about.
+❝ I’d like to briefly go into the genuine roots of architectural photography which every real estate photographer should know about.

 Architectural photography is a modern expression of a firmly traditional art form.
 The systems of composition, as well as addressing key aspects of light, tone, colour and density were developed well over 500 years ago by masters of architectural depiction.
 These systems of composition and rendering are both methodical and mathematically precise.
 So, I had to study some art history in order to learn and implement these invaluable compositional tools and techniques.